fortran-lang/fortran-lang.org/learn/best_practices/arrays.md

 if (any(shape(r) /= [2, 2])) error stop "Incorrect shape of 'r'"
 ```

-Note that ``size`` returns the total size of all dimensions, to obtain the shape of
+Note that ``size`` returns the total size of all dimensions.
+To obtain the shape of
 a specific dimension add it as second argument to the function.

 Arrays can be initialized by using an array constructor